Astro-Pi-Mission-Space-Lab-Team-UTC-1/Mission-Space-Lab-20-21/README.md

 > Note: All the code was initially written in repl.it, which is a programming collaboration tool.
-The source code was written by everyone in this organisation regardless of what GitHub inisghts shows.*
+The source code was written by everyone in this organisation regardless of what GitHub insights shows.*

 # Astro Pi | Mission Space Lab | UTCR